emmanuel2199/melbourne-parking-availability-prediction/README.md

 ### Exploratory Data Analysis (EDA)

-Analysis was performed to identify patterns such as:
+EDA was performed to analyse:

-- Violations by weekday
+- Parking violations by weekday
 - Violations by hour
-- Violations by zone
+- Violation patterns by parking zone
-- Restriction type patterns
+- Distribution of parking restriction types

 ### Predictive Modelling

-A **Random Forest Classifier** was trained to predict parking availability.
+A **Random Forest Classifier** was trained to predict whether parking would be legally available.

 Model features included: